Hemazyn/social-profile-ui/README.md

 #### Integration of External Fonts:

-- Integrated the 'Outfit','Young Serif' font from Google Fonts to enhance the typography of the project.
+- Integrated the 'Inter', font from Google Fonts to enhance the typography of the project.
 - Configured the Tailwind CSS theme to include the custom font in the styling.

 #### Project Structure and Tooling: